gradus/zen/readme.md

 ### elementary C code to display zen in programming

 Code and poetry can both be very zen.
-When first learning Python, the first thing I did was type `import this` I thought the poem or serious of statements by Tim Peters was great.
+When first learning Python, the first thing I did was type `import this`.
+I thought the poem or series of statements by Tim Peters was great.
 I still see a lot of truth and beauty in these statements.
 I look at code as art.